Rehabilitation in Pets

 Rehabilitation medicine is often used to help maintain and decrease weight, increase movement and strength, and even treat pain to improve mobility.
 If you were to chose rehabilitation therapy, your pet would be carefully assessed by a veterinarian before beginning any new treatment modalities, including Blood Work, x-rays, and maybe other diagnostic tools – ensuring we know where we are starting and what conditions we are treating.
 A careful rehabilitation assessment will be the next step.
 Your pet’s joint movements, muscle mass, gait (way of walking), strength, and reflexes would be assessed.
 Once modalities are chosen, targeted areas might receive laser therapy for decreasing inflammation, ultrasound for warming, neuromuscular electrical stimulation for muscle strengthening, and balance and proprioceptive exercises to help with agility, strength, and overall movement.
 In some situations, various kinds of movement games, swimming, and even an underwater treadmill are used.

 Rehabilitation medicine can make a significant difference to your pet when he or she has osteoarthritis!
-While the program won’t be able to totally erase what arthritis has wracked on the body, rehabilitation may slow the progression of osteoarthritis and help regain movement and flexibility lost over years – and maintain the capacity for life with vigor!
+While the program cannot totally erase the negative effects of arthritis on the body, rehabilitation may slow the progression of osteoarthritis and help your pet to regain movement and flexibility lost over years – and maintain the capacity for life with vigor!